aryavorskiy/LatticeModels.jl/docs/src/internals.md

 It is very easy to diagonalize a matrix in Julia.
 However, problems can arise when the matrix is of some custom type (e. g. sparse or a GPU array).
 By default `LatticeModels.jl` makes use of `KrylovKit.jl` to solve the eigenproblem using the Lanczos algorithm for non-trivial matrix types.
 However, sometimes it is necessary to use a different algorithm.
 The `LatticeModels.diagonalize_routine` is a simple way to add a new algorithm to the default toolchain.

-## `SchroedingerSolver`s
+## `EvolutionSolver`s

-The [`LatticeModels.SchroedingerSolver`](@ref) interface is used to solve the time-dependent Schrödinger equation.
+The [`LatticeModels.EvolutionSolver`](@ref) interface is used to solve the time-dependent Schrödinger equation.
 It is used in the `Evolution` struct to perform unitary evolution.
-As with the diagonalization problem, one can add a new algorithm to the default toolchain by creating a new `SchroedingerSolver` type.
+As with the diagonalization problem, one can add a new algorithm to the default toolchain by creating a new `EvolutionSolver` type.

 ## Currents